Boll And Branch vs Brooklinen

-If you’ve never heard of Boll and Branch or Brooklinen, they’re two top-rated bedding brands with direct-to-consumer business models who deliver high-quality sheets to all kinds of sleepers.
-As you’ll find out in this post, the brands have pretty different values, which is one of the major things that set them apart from each other.
+Boll & Branch and Brooklinen are two top-rated bedding brands with direct-to-consumer business models that deliver high-quality sheets to all kinds of sleepers.
+The brands have different values, which is one of the major things that set them apart from each other.

 Boll and Branch is dedicated to being organic and sustainable, while Brooklinen strives to make top-quality products for a price that’s more accessible to everyone.
-We think both brands are pretty impressive, but it’ll ultimately come down to what you think is and isn’t important (materials, price, sourcing, etc.)
+We think both brands are impressive, but your choice will ultimately come down to what you think is and isn’t important (materials, price, sourcing, etc.).